-Use a walk in tunnel for indoor gardening.
+The walk in tunnel is an unheated structure used for indoor gardening.

 It usually consists of a single layer of greenhouse plastic supported by plastic or metal arches or hoops.
 This structure is large enough to walk and work in.

 Plant in winter months:

-The best plants for late fall harvesting.
+The best plants for late fall harvesting:

-Plant late spring or early summer:
+Plant these in late spring or early summer:

-The best plants for overwinter crops.
+The best plants for overwinter crops:

-Plant in late summer or early fall:
+Plant these in late summer or early fall:

-Learn more about growing
+Learn more about growing your favourite vegetables.

 Return from Indoor Gardening to Indoor Vegetable Gardening